Murder of Botham Jean: Criminal trial

 On October 2, 2019, Guyger was sentenced to 10 years in prison after the jury deliberated for an hour.
 During the sentencing hearing, Jean's mother Allison provided emotional testimony and some of Guyger's text messages and social media posts that were "racist and offensive" were shared.
 Jean's younger brother Brandt forgave and hugged Guyger during her sentencing.
 Jean's father Bertrum also stated that he forgave Guyger but had wanted a stiffer sentence.
-Trial judge Tammy Kemp drew controversy when she embraced Guyger and handed her a Bible, with the Freedom from Religion Foundation criticizing her for alleged proselytizing.

-Guyger's legal bills were paid by the Dallas Police Association, a union which serves Dallas police officers.
+Guyger's legal bills were paid by the Dallas Police Association, a police union which serves Dallas officers.

 On October 16, 2019, Guyger's attorneys filed a notice of appeal requesting a new trial.
 On August 7, 2020, Guyger's attorneys filed an appeal, alleging that insufficient evidence existed to convict her of murder.
 The appeal sought either an acquittal, or a reduction in charge to criminally negligent homicide with a new hearing for sentencing on the reduced charge.
 On August 5, 2021, the Fifth Court of Appeals of Texas upheld Guyger's murder conviction, unanimously holding that the jury verdict was reasonable and Guyger's own testimony supported the murder charge.
-On November 17 of that year, the Fifth Court of Appeals again upheld her murder conviction using similar reasoning, stating that her defense that she had unknowingly entered the wrong apartment did not justify the lesser charge of criminally negligent homicide.
+On November 17 of that year, the court withdrew its previous opinion, but again upheld her murder conviction using similar reasoning, stating that her defense that she had unknowingly entered the wrong apartment did not justify the lesser charge of criminally negligent homicide.
 Her appeal to the Texas Court of Criminal Appeals, the court of last resort for criminal cases in the state, was denied.

-Guyger is currently imprisoned in the Mountain View Correctional Center.
-She will be eligible for release as early as September 2024, although her full sentence runs until September 2029.
+Guyger is currently imprisoned in the Patrick O'Daniel Unit (formerly the Mountain View Unit).
+She was eligible for release in September 2024, after serving half her sentence, although her full sentence runs until September 2029.
+Guyger was denied parole in October 2024.
+She will be eligible for release again in 2026.